sunnatTuychiyev/Mazzaly_backend/README.md

 ## Chatbot API

 Two endpoints expose simple AI-powered features using Hugging Face models.
+The chatbot first searches the local database for matching recipes and returns step by-step instructions when possible.
+If no local match is found, it falls back to Hugging Face text generation.

 - `POST /api/chatbot/message/` – send a chat message and receive a reply.
 - `POST /api/chatbot/image/` – upload a food photo to predict the dish and estimate calories.